Mr-React/typescript-basics/README.md

   const out: number[] = [110, 220, 330].map((num: number) => num + 2);
   ```

-- normal functions and functions with default value in ts
+- normal functions and functions with default value and default export, named export and import in ts

   ```
   function addTwoNumbers(a: number, b: number): number {